Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 tracing https://andydote.co.uk/2023/09/19/tracing-is-better/
-transparent functional reactive programming "TFRP" = MobX concept transpilation / transpiler / transpiling tree tree -- walk type -- signature (type annotation) = defines the inputs and outputs of a function, subroutine or method
+transparent functional reactive programming "TFRP" = MobX concept transpilation / transpiler / transpiling transpiler -- vs compiler transpiler = translates code from one language to another in a human-readable form.
+Therefore, you can still read the transpiled files. tree tree -- walk type -- signature (type annotation) = defines the inputs and outputs of a function, subroutine or method